-The world's water troubles can be summed up in six words: "Too little, too much, too dirty", says Charlie tank.
+The world's water troubles can be summed up in six words: "Too little, too much, too dirty", says Charlie

+20 Iceland of the World Resources Institute (WRI), a thinktank.
 Climate change will only aggravate the problem.
 Already, roughly half of humanity lives under what the WRI calls "highly water-stressed conditions" for at least one month a year.